-For source files without a Byte Order Mark, the compiler will use the Raw encoding, unless you specify the compiler option --source\encoding.
-See --source\encoding, page 292.
+For source files without a Byte Order Mark, the compiler will use the Raw encoding, unless you specify the compiler option --source_encoding.
+See --source_encoding, page 320.

-For source files without a Byte Order Mark, the assembler will use the system default locale encoding unless you specify the assembler option --source encoding.
+For source files without a Byte Order Mark, the assembler will use the Raw encoding unless you specify the assembler option --source_encoding.

-For other text input files, like the extended command line (.xcl files), without a Byte Order Mark, the IAR tools will use the system default locale unless you specify the compiler option --utf8\text\in, in which case UTF-8 will be used.
-See --utf8\text\in, page 295.
+For other text input files, like the extended command line (.xcl files), without a Byte Order Mark, the IAR tools will use the system default locale unless you specify the compiler option --utf8_text_in, in which case UTF-8 will be used.
+See --utf8 text in, page 324.

 For compiler list files and preprocessor output, the same encoding as the main source file will be used by default.
 Other tools that generate text output will use the UTF-8 encoding by default.
-You can change this by using the compiler options --text\out and --no\bom.
-See --text out, page 293 and --no bom, page 275.
+You can change this by using the compiler options --text_out and --no_bom.
+See --text out, page 321 and --no bom, page 301.